Chapter 3 : Year 1: Hermione's Parents

 “Of course, the world would only benefit from having one less Mudblood in it…”

-The man suddenly stopped talking and stared out the window.
+The man suddenly stopped talking as something outside the window caught his eyes.
 A few seconds later he had rushed over to Hermione, grabbed her hair and pulled her backwards.
 She could feel the tip of his wand touching her throat as she struggled not to fall over.

 “Jugson, get out here!”